 The optimization plan, which has been agreed to with the affected shippers, including Suncor Energy Inc., Total E&P Canada Ltd. and Teck Resources Limited (the Fort Hills Partners), will enable deferral of the southern segment of the Wood Buffalo Extension by connecting it to the Athabasca Pipeline Twin.
 The optimization involves the upsize of a 100-kilometre (60-mile) segment of the Wood Buffalo Extension between Cheecham, Alberta and Kirby Lake, Alberta from a 30-inch diameter pipeline to a 36-inch diameter pipeline, which will now connect to the origin of the Athabasca Pipeline Twin at Kirby Lake, Alberta.
-The capacity of the Athabasca Pipeline Twin would be expanded from 450,000 bpd to 800,000 bpd through additional horsepower.
+The capacity of the Athabasca Pipeline Twin will be expanded from 450,000 bpd to 800,000 bpd through additional horsepower.

 The definitive cost estimate of the Wood Buffalo Extension was finalized at approximately \$1.8 billion before optimization.
 As a result of the optimization, the cost estimate to complete the integrated Wood Buffalo Extension and Athabasca Pipeline Twin projects is expected to decrease from approximately \$3.0 billion to approximately \$2.6 billion.
-Expenditures on the joint projects to date are approximately \$1.3 billion.
+Expenditures on the joint projects to date are approximately \$1.4 billion.

 Subject to regulatory and other approvals, the integrated Wood Buffalo Extension and Athabasca Pipeline Twin will transport diluted bitumen from the proposed Fort Hills Partners' oil sands project (Fort Hills Project) in northeastern Alberta, as well as from oil sands production from Suncor Energy Oil Sands Limited Partnership (Suncor Partnership) in the Athabasca region.
-Along with the Norlite Pipeline System (Norlite), discussed below, the Wood Buffalo Extension and the Athabasca Pipeline Twin will be the conduit to ship diluent to, and blended bitumen from, the Fort Hills Project which has an expected 2017 in-service date.
+The Wood Buffalo Extension and the Athabasca Pipeline Twin will ship blended bitumen from the Fort Hills Project and have an expected 2017 in-service date.
+As discussed below, the Norlite Pipeline System (Norlite) will ship diluent to the Fort Hills Project.